probablynotryan/currency-exchange/README.md

 ## Description

 _Grab what's in your pennybank and see how much money you have in Rupees! or Jamaican Dollars!
 The choice is entirely yours.
-This application will accept an amount you give it (USD) and tell you what that amount is in a specified currency!_
+This application will accept an amount you give it and tell you what that amount is in a specified currency!_

 ## Setup/Installation Requirements